LaibinChang/V2DNet/README.md

 ---
 ## 📝 Notes
 * ❓ If you have any questions, please feel free to contact us at **[changlb666@whu.edu.cn](mailto:changlb666@whu.edu.cn)**.
 * 🌐 I am open to collaboration and welcome inquiries from anyone interested in my research.
-Please find us at **[https://laibinchang.github.io/](https://laibinchang.github.io/)**.
+Please visit **[https://laibinchang.github.io/](https://laibinchang.github.io/)** for our latest updates.